Raghavendar Askani: Early life and activism

 He was honored with the International Confederation of Non-Governmental Organizations, and the United Nations presented the Karmaveer Chakra Award and Global Fellowship Award in 2021 for his impactful contributions to social reform and youth empowerment.

+Raghavendar translated Leonard E. Read's 1958 essay I, Pencil, the foundational work of the Foundation for Economic Education, into Telugu.
+This marked the first Indian-language translation of the essay, intending to promote liberal ideas in India.
+In introducing the translation, American Economist Lawrence Reed lauded Gangaraju Gunnam's Vihangam as an Indian parallel to Ayn Rand's Atlas Shrugged.

+Raghavendar Askani with Nobel laureate economist Vernon L. Smith, in Grand Rapids, Michigan, 2016.

 Youth Parliament Program

 In 2016, Askani founded the Youth Parliament Program, aimed at fostering civic engagement and leadership among the youth.
 The program provides a platform for discussing pressing societal issues and developing innovative solutions and young people to learn about parliamentary procedures, debate policy issues, and develop leadership skills.